johnmdusel/BernoulliBall/README.md

  - A *range of most likely success rates*.
 The HDI itself.

  - The *most likely success rate*.
 The mode of the posterior Beta distribution.

+#### **Data Visualization:**
+The UI shows:
+	- A plot of the posterior PDF.
+	 - The mode is visually indicated on the plot.
+	 - The HDI is shown as a highlighted region on the horizontal axis.
+	- A textual summary of the estimate.

 ### **Evaluation Mode**

 In evaluation mode the user enters:

-- A requirement for the probability of success, *e.g.*,`p > 0.8`.
-Later, I might expand the user's options for specifying a requirement.
-Theoretically, any subset of [0, 1] will do.
+- A requirement for the probability of success, *e.g.*,`p > 0.8`. *In the future, I might expand the user's options for specifying a requirement.
+Theoretically, any subset of [0, 1] will do.*

 - A confidence level, *e.g.*, 95%.

 The app will determine whether---at the given confidence level---the probability of success
 - passes the requirement
 - fails the requirement
-- is indeterminate in the sense that further observations are needed to reach a definitive conclusion
+- needs further testing to reach a definitive conclusion

 The calculation is a Bayesian variant of the classical sequential probability ration test (SPRT) of Wald.

-### **Data Visualization:**
+#### **Data Visualization:**
 The UI shows:
+	- Entry fields for the requirement range.
 	- A plot of the posterior PDF.
-	 - The mode is visually indicated on the plot.
-	 - The HDI is shown as a highlighted region on the horizontal axis.
+	 - The requirement range is shown as a highlighted region on the horizontal axis.
-	- A textual summary of the estimate.
+	- A textual summary of the evaluation.

 ### **User Interaction:**
    - Adjustable number of successes/failures.
    - Adjustable confidence level.
+   - Adjustable requirment (in evaluation mode).
    - Session-based and anonymous.
 No authentication, persistence, import, or export.

 ---